 MAL-ATT).
 Here’s what that looks like when broken down across reporting sources across time:

 This view provides another indicator that one might not want to place a great deal of faith on the PRC’s aggregation efforts.
 Why?
-It’s highly unlikely that DatalossDB had virtually no breach recordings in 2011 (in fact, it’s more than unlikely, it’s not true).
+It’s highly unlikely that DatalossDB had virtually no breach recordings in 2011 (in fact, it’s more than unlikely,).
 Further views will show some other potential misses from DatalossDB.

 Takeaway #3: Do not assume the components of this aggregated data set are complete.